qjk5736/example_codes/README.md

 	An simple example of using modules in an executive file.
 	There are two modules.
 One is for a Bubble sort and the other is a Selection sort.
 Written using Julia v1.6.5 LTS.

+# 4) Python

+## ch9_dynamics

+	This is an implementation of the algorithm in the Feynman Lectures on Physics Vol. I Ch.
+9
+	Newton's Laws of Mechanics, Section 9_6.